 | Clinical Trials on Combo | None published (theoretical synergy only) | |

-Important Note: No peer-reviewed clinical trials have evaluated the safety or efficacy of combining BPC 157 and TB 500 in humans.
-The wolverine stack concept is based on theoretical complementary mechanisms and anecdotal reports, not controlled clinical evidence.
+Important Note: No peer-reviewed clinical trials have assessed the safety or effect of combining BPC 157 and TB 500 in humans.
+The wolverine stack concept is based on theoretical paired mechanisms and anecdotal reports, not controlled clinical evidence.
 Neither peptide is FDA-approved for human use.
 Always consult a healthcare professional before using research peptides.

 9. TB-500 Capsules vs. Injections: Which Delivery Method Is Better?